twobit-five/DriverAnalytics/README.md

 - Ambient Temperature
 - Relative Humidity

+## Location Data
+Not Yet Implemented.
+- GPS data could further enhance the richness of the data collected.

 ## OBD-II Data
 Not yet implemented
+The idea is to connect to OBD-II addapter with a specialized hardwaret to collect vehicle related data.

+## Remote Sensors
+Not Yet Implemented.
+Its possible to collect data from additional specialized sensors via bluetooth or other means.
+There are various possibilities.

+## Camera Data
+Not Yet Implemented.
+Various "visual" data collection methods could be added in future.
+Although visual data requires additional bandwidth and processing needs, so this will need to be carefully thought out.

+## Biometric Data
+Not yet Implemented.
+Many data points can be added by integerating with google health or samsung fit.
+Currently Google is developing Health Connect which may be used in future to obtain additional data points such as Heart Rate, body temperature, etc.

 ## Future Enhancements
 - [ ] display Sensor Data from screen